What is faith? Is it something we work up or does God give it to us? Do we have the faith to be saved? Do we really trust God?

 In Luke 21:36, our Savior gives us two essential keys to being accounted worthy and escaping the terrors of the close of the age: watching and praying always.
 Pat Higgins explains the role of faith in the use of these keys, especially in our prayer life.

-In this Parable, Jesus emphasizes the kind of faith His disciples need to endure trials and obey His commands.
-Martin Collins explains that the only way for a Christian to obtain increased faith is to manifest steadfast, persevering obedience grounded in humility with the help of God's Spirit.
+The only way for a Christian to obtain increased faith is to manifest steadfast, persevering obedience grounded in humility with the help of God's Spirit.

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
 See what over 145,000 subscribers are already receiving.